Rossum – The Seventeenth Amendment and the Death of Federalism

 Kyvig, Explicit and Authentic Acts, 209.
 See also George H. Haynes, The

-Senate of the United States: Its History and Practice
+Senate of the United States: Its History and Practice, 2 vols.
+(New

 York: Houghton Mifflin Company, 1938), 2: 92, and Hall, “The History and